darklang/docs/docs/introduction.md

 The documentation is split into:

 - [tutorials](/category/tutorial)
-- [walk-throughs](/category/walk-throughs) of creating application in Dark
+- [walk-throughs](/category/walk-throughs) of creating application in Darklang
-- [how-to guides](/category/how-to) for using Dark features
+- [how-to guides](/category/how-to) for using Darklang features
 - [background, discussions and explanations](/category/discussion)
 - [reference materials](/category/reference)